 - They manage absolutely everything from the moment visitors arrive in the country

-- Tourists have no freedom of actions at all
+- Tourists have no freedom of action at all

-- Most of the time: except plane ticket and hotel fees, locals don’t get anything from it.
+- Most of the time: except for plane ticketss and hotel fees, locals don’t get anything from it.

 But how did they manage to operate like that in Morocco?

 Well, let’s say that they didn’t understand how Chinese people work.
 They got too passive and relied too much on their Chinese partners.

 Chinese Agencies are there to do business.
 And as for Chinese tourists, they want something conformable: high ended services.

 A guide can speak English, Arabic, French or German, they don’t care.
 They want someone speaking Chinese.
 And they want services explained in Chinese.
 Otherwise, if they don’t understand anything, of course, they’ll rely on Chinese tour operators.
 There’s no surprise.

 So, if local companies provide hotels, but do not do anything about employees talking Chinese, and services or trips explained in Chinese, well… As we say, if you do the minimum, you get the minimum.

 Consider that Chinese Agencies do not need help.
 Finding hotels for them is not an issue.
 Planning visits and everything related to the trip is not a problem.
 And if they can make money on everything and let you out, they’ll do.